Handbook

 NAVHS competitions provide individuals and programs not just the opportunity to virtually compete but to also earn points towards day and year-end high-point awards.

-The Official National Adaptive Virtual Horse Show Handbook shall govern all NAVHS competitions.
-National Adaptive Virtual Horse Show has created these Guidelines based upon Path International, the Special Olympics and the United States Equestrian Federation.
+The Official National Adaptive Virtual Horse Shows Handbook shall govern all NAVHS competitions.
+National Adaptive Virtual Horse Shows has created these Guidelines based upon Path International, the Special Olympics, the United States Equestrian Federation and with references to CHA and RDA

 In case of a grievance, competition directors will consult the judge(s) and the NAVHS Handbook.
 Their decision will be final